halfmarble/hm-panelizer/README.md

 - speed optimizations (rendering and panelization)
 - GUI for setting colors of Pcb layers, themes
 - scrollbars
-- support both horizontal and vertical mouse bites at the same time
+- support both horizontal and vertical mouse bites
 - standard output/error redirected to the progress panel to track the debug logs
 - render component parts
 - 3D rendering